openid/eKYC-IDA/openid-ida-verified-claims.md

 `check_details`: Optional.
 JSON array representing the checks done in relation to the `evidence`.

   * `check_method`: Required.
 String representing the check done.
 For information on predefined `check_method` values see [@!predefined_values_page].
   * `organization`: Optional.
 String denoting the legal entity that performed the check.
-This should be included if the claims provider did not perform the check itself.
+This should be included if the claim provider did not perform the check itself.
   * `check_id`: Optional.
 Identifier referring to the event where a check (either verification or validation) was performed.
-The claims provider shall ensure that this is present when `evidence_ref` element is used.
-The claims provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.
+The claim provider shall ensure that this is present when `evidence_ref` element is used.
+The claim provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: Optional.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `record`: Optional.
 JSON object representing the record used to perform the identity verification.
 It consists of the following properties:

 * `type`: Required.
 String denoting the type of electronic record.
 For information on predefined identity evidence values see [@!predefined_values_page].
-The claims provider may use other predefined values in which case the  claims recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
+The claim provider may use other predefined values in which case the  claim recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
 * `created_at`: Optional.
 The time the record was created as ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `date_of_expiry`: Optional.
 The date the evidence will expire as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.
 * `source`: Optional.
 JSON object containing information about the source of this record.
 This object consists of the following properties: